 The outcome of this case clearly demonstrates the tribunal’s broad-ranging ability to make recommendations in discrimination cases, as well as the narrow ability to interfere with their discretion on appeal.
 This power also suggests that tribunals may issue recommendations, even when the employee no longer works for the employer, as recommendations can now relate to the whole workforce, rather than just one specific employee.

-Therefore, employees should ensure that they include a request for recommendations as part of the remedies they seek in their discrimination claim, as the aim of recommendations is to ensure that the employer does not continue to act in a discriminatory manner, even if the employee is no longer with them.
+Therefore, employees should ensure that they include a request for recommendations as part of the remedies they seek in discrimination claims, as the aim of recommendations is to ensure that the employer does not continue to act in a discriminatory manner, even if the employee is no longer with them.

-From the employer’s perpective, recommendations not only represent additional costs in terms of implementation, they also come with the adverse publicity of a discrimination claim being brought against them which will become public knowledge.
+From the employer’s perpective, recommendations not only represent additional costs in terms of implementation, they also come with the adverse publicity of discrimination claims being brought against them which will become public knowledge.
 In order to avoid potential discrimination claims being brought in the first place, and to avoid the risk of a tribunal making recommendations against them, employers may want to bear the above case in mind and ensure that staff are kept informed and trained on the Equality Act 2010.
 Another way of avoiding this is to ensure that policies are kept up to date with the current legislation.